derailed/k9s/README.md

 This defines a plugin for viewing logs on a selected pod using `CtrlL` mnemonic.

 The shortcut option represents the command a user would type to activate the plugin.
 The command represents adhoc commands the plugin runs upon activation.
-The scopes defines a collection of views shortnames for which the plugin shortcut will be made available to the user.
+The scopes defines a collection of resources names/shortnames for which the plugin shortcut will be made available to the user.
+You can specify all to provide this shortcut for all views.

 K9s does provide additional environment variables for you to customize your plugins.
 Currently, the available environment variables are as follows: